ohscar/rmalloc/doc/paper/results.rst

 Speed chart.

-* **X axis**: shows a counter that is increased by one at each new, free, lock and unlock operation.
+* **X axis**: A counter that is increased by one at each new, free, lock and unlock operation.
-* **Y axis**: shows the execution time of the operation, in a *log10*-scale.
+* **Y axis**: The execution time of the operation, on a *log10*-scale.

 Size chart.

-* **X axis**: same as above.
+* **X axis**: Same as above.
-* **Y axis**: shows the maximum allocatable amount of memory relative to the maximum heap size at each point in time, by running the application to that point, trying a maximum allocation and then restarting the app, continuoing to to the next point.
+* **Y axis**: The maximum allocatable amount of memory relative to the maximum heap size at each point in time, by running the application to that point, trying a maximum allocation and then restarting the application, continuing to to the next point.

 Tables